Resources for sustainable, affordable travel

 We also love its travel forum, often finding an answer to a travel or destination related question on it.

 TripIt has been our itinerary tool of choice for years.
 As we book components for our trips, we email our booking confirmations to TripIt.
 It then creates a new itinerary (or adds the component/s to an existing one).
-In effect, it contain all our travel plans, in one place.
+In effect, thanks to the app, all our travel plans are in the one place.

 Itineraries include important details which are available offline, such as dates and times, flight numbers, booking references, contact details as well as links to mapping services, weather information and more.
 We can share the information with loved ones so that they know where we are in case of an emergency.